peacengell/System_admin_devops/n98-magerun.md

         --root-dir[=ROOT-DIR]  Force magento root dir.
 No auto detection --skip-config          Do not load any custom config.
-        --skip-root-check      Do not check if n98-magerun runs as root -v|vv|vvv, --verbose       Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for             debug
+        --skip-root-check      Do not check if n98-magerun runs as root -v|vv|vvv, --verbose       Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug.

 #### Available commands:
       help                               Displays help for a command